johnfairh/steamworks-swift/README.md

 ### Swift C++ Bugs

-_to recheck in Swift 6 for Linux - looking good though_
+Mostly fixed in Swift 6.
+Linux still suffering a bit.

 Tech limitations, on 6.0 Xcode 16.b3:
 * Some structures/classes aren't imported -- is the common factor a `protected`